They say…

 Where are they now?

 The vast brewery site remained derelict until 1995 when it was sold to the Zeloof family.
 They had built a business in the East End rag trade into a successful clothing and fashion group, and also had interests in art and sculpture.
-Lane has been a particularly multicultural and vibrant corner of London since at least the early 18th century, with successive waves of French Huguenot and then Eastern European Jewish settlers.
+Brick Lane has been a particularly multicultural and vibrant corner of since at least the early 18th century, with successive waves of French Huguenot and then Eastern European Jewish settlers.
 By the 1980s it was a centre of the Bangladeshi community, noted for its restaurants, with the southern end officially renamed ‘Banglatown’ in 1997.
 The Zeloofs added another layer by initially encouraging artists and independent traders to rent space in the old brewery buildings, alongside more corporate clients like tech companies and data centres.

 The area rapidly became a particularly ‘hip’ destination, noted for its buskers, street art, street food and lively nightlife.
 Gentrification inevitably followed, with longstanding residents increasingly challenged by rising rents and prices.
 In 2020, Truman Estates, the company set up by the Zeloofs to manage their property, submitted a development proposal for high rise offices and chain retail on part of the site.
 Amid major controversy, Tower Hamlets Council approved the proposal, sidelining an alternative plan developed by the local community.
 As of 2024, this decision is the subject of an appeal to the Supreme Court.

 Though some Truman’s brands were subsequently brewed at Watney breweries, just two years after the brewery’s closure, in 1991, Grand Met sold its remaining brewing interests to Courage.
 Though a few brands were then sold to a management buyout known as Refresh UK (see Manns), most, including Truman’s, were quietly dropped.
 As explained elsewhere, Courage became Scottish Courage in 1995, the UK side of which was bought by Heineken in 2008.
-It seems nobody recognised the brand value of a name that was still fondly remembered particularly in East London and which was still displayed prominently on hundreds of pubs.
+It seems nobody recognised the brand value of a name that was still fondly remembered particularly in East and which was still displayed prominently on hundreds of pubs.

 In 2009, two young professionals who worked on the brewery site conceived the ambitious idea of reviving Truman’s as an active beer brand.
 Initial negotiations with Heineken proved difficult — it seems staff weren’t initially aware they controlled the brand — but eventually it was licensed and later bought outright.
 Cuckoo-brewed beer first appeared in 2010, with the new Truman’s opening its own brewery, the Eyrie, in Hackney Wick in 2013, using the Truman yeast, retrieved from the National Collection of Yeast Cultures.
 Most beers were new recipes but included recreations of classic stouts and porters and Ben Truman Export.

 The company struggled during the 2020 lockdowns and returned to cuckoo brewing in 2022.
 Later that year, it sold the brand to the owners of the old brewery site and renamed itself Big Penny.
-The new brand owners, who since 2020 sold a range of cuckoo-brewed beers under the Lane brand at outlets on the site, have since revived the Truman name for these.
+The new brand owners, who since 2020 sold a range of cuckoo-brewed beers under the Brick Lane brand at outlets on the site, have since revived the Truman name for these.

 Things to see